DawidAntosz/Servo_controler_PWM/README.md

 - I2C communication

 Optionality:
--selection of ports 1-6 for PWM signal generation -value set in degrees 0°-180° of servo rotation
+- selection of ports 1-6 for PWM signal generation
+- value set in degrees 0°-180° of servo rotation

 Schematic: